Edgenesis/shifu/docs/design/gateway/lwM2M-gateway.md

 ## LwM2M Gateway Design

-For the LwM2M Gateway will include two parts, the LwM2M Client connect to the LwM2M Server and the deviceShifu connect to the deviceShifu.
+The LwM2M Gateway includes two parts, the LwM2M client connect to the LwM2M Server and the HTTP client connect to the deviceShifu.

-When deviceShifu enable gateway feature, gateway will initialize the LwM2M client's object map.
-Then create a LwM2M Client to connect to the LwM2M Server with the configuration in the EdgeDevice yaml file, and register to the server with object map.

-Then, the gateway will handle the request from the server by calling deviceShifu instruction with the LwM2M Object and Resource.

-Before the gateway stop, it will deregister from the server and stop the LwM2M Client.
+When the server send the read or write request to the gateway, the gateway will call the deviceShifu instruction to get the data or set the data.
+When the server enable the Observe feature, the gateway will get the data from the deviceShifu in a interval.
+When the data changed or timeout, the gateway will notify the server with the changed data.

 ```mermaid
 flowchart BT